MicrosoftDocs/azure-docs/articles/postgresql/reference-hyperscale-functions.md

 # Functions in the Hyperscale (Citus) SQL API

 This section contains reference information for the user-defined functions provided by Hyperscale (Citus).
-These functions help in providing additional distributed functionality to Hyperscale (Citus) other than the standard SQL commands.
+These functions help in providing distributed functionality to Hyperscale (Citus).

 > [!NOTE]
 >